-The American Conference on Physician Health seeks to promote a healthier culture of wellness for physicians, and to reduce the stigma associated with ill health in physicians.
-In addition to providing a forum for practitioners and researchers to present recent findings and innovative treatments, the conference offers opportunities certified for AMA PRA Category 1 Credit™.
-AMA PRA Category 1 Credit™ recognizes physician’s participation in continuing medical education, and is accepted by hospital credentialing bodies, state medical licensure boards and medical specialty certifying boards, as well as other organizations.
+The American Conference on Physician Health seeks to promote a healthier culture of wellness for physicians and reduce the stigma associated with ill health in physicians.
+In addition to providing a forum for practitioners and researchers to present recent findings and innovative treatments, the conference offers opportunities for CME credit, which recognizes a physician’s participation in continuing medical education and is accepted by hospital credentialing bodies, state medical licensure boards, medical specialty certifying boards, and other organizations.

 Accreditation Statement: The American Medical Association is accredited by the Accreditation Council for Continuing Medical Education to provide continuing medical education for physicians.

 Designation Statement: The AMA designates this live activity for a maximum of 13.25 AMA PRA Category 1 Credit(s)™.
 Physicians should claim only the credit commensurate with the extent of their participation in the activity.

 Successful completion of this CME activity, which includes participation in the evaluation component, enables the participant to earn up to:

 - – 13.25 Medical Knowledge MOC points in the American Board of Internal Medicine’s (ABIM) Maintenance of Certification (MOC) program;

 - – 13.25 Self-Assessment points in the American Board of Otolaryngology – Head and Neck Surgery’s (ABOHNS) Continuing Certification program;

 - – 13.25 MOC points in the American Board of Pediatrics’ (ABP) Maintenance of Certification (MOC) program;